 Martyrs heroes of the faith.

-Our first Global campaign for this year focuses on martyrs as heroes of the faith.
-More specifically, we want to highlight modern-day martyrs, men and women who have walked in our own days and who have paid the ultimate price for their love of Christ.
+We want to highlight modern-day martyrs, men and women who have walked in our own days and who have paid the ultimate price for their love of Christ.

 In his most famous work, Apologeticus, the third-century author and theologian, Tertullian, wrote that “The blood of the martyrs is the seed of the Church”.
 In other words, the more Christians are oppressed, persecuted and killed, the more that new Christians rise up, in greater numbers and with greater fervour.
 Just as the death of the Lord brought new life to all creation, the death of the Christian - for love of Christ - brings the power of the Cross into a new time and place.

 Many of us know the stories of early Christianity; for the first 300 years, all that believers knew was persecution.
 One famed image is of the Christians offering a last prayer as they are fed to the lions in the Roman Colosseum.
 In fact, the first thirty-three Popes all died a martyr’s death!
 And the persecution of Christians did not end with the fall of Rome.
 The pages of history are filled with men and women who gave up their life before giving up the vows of their baptism.

 One story of sacrifice that strikes me deeply is that of the Carmelite martyrs of Compiègne, France in 1794.
 It was the time of the French Revolution, and while it is almost celebrated today, this reign of terror - effectively the de-christianisation of France - saw 40,000 men and women executed for their fidelity to the Catholic faith.
 Among them were these sixteen Discalced Carmelite nuns.
 In June of 1794, their convent was invaded, the revolutionaries trampling on the Blessed Sacrament whilst telling the Sisters that their convent would be turned into a dog kennel.